Waziup/learning-center-content/content/en/courses/6.WebApps/2.HTTP_Rest_APIs/_index.md

 https://api.waziup.io/api/v2/devices?q=owner==username
 ```

-_NB_ Replace the username with the wazicloud username.
+<alert type='warning'>Replace the username with the wazicloud username</alert>

+You should receive a response containing your own devices as shown in the following image.

 ![devices](./img/devices.png)

-**Editing device**
+## Editing device
 Editing is normally a `PUT` request.
 Lets first retrieve the device we want to edit.
 Issue this `PUT` command in postman.

 ```
 https://api.waziup.io/api/v2/devices/DEVICE_ID
 ```

+The image below shows how you should structure your postman request.

 ![edit-device](./img/edit-device.png)

-_NB_ Supply the correct device id you want to retrieve
+<alert type='warning'>Supply the correct device id you want to retrieve</alert>

 To edit the device, you need to supply the auth token you obtained from `auth/token`.

-Under the body section, add the name of the device.
+Under the body section, add the name of the device as shown in the image below.

 ![edit-body](./img/edit-body.png)

 The request should return a 204 status.
 If you try retrieving the device once more, you get the device's name has been edited successfully.

+In the following picture, we can see the response status 204, showing that the device was edited successfully.

 ![rename-res](./img/rename-res.png)